olleharstedt/tellstory/README.md

 * Debug information saved in text file
 * Export to PDF or markdown.
 * Web interface
-* Use case where we want to generate many characters, all with different names and genders, where no name is used more than once.
+* Use-case where we want to generate many characters, all with different names and genders, where no name is used more than once.
 * Possibility to use JSON format instead of XML.
-* GUI to open XML-file and see it printed, intead of command-line interface.
+* GUI to open XML-file and see it printed, intead of command-line interface?
+Web page instead.
+* Markov chains...?

 TODO
 ----